ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: Beyond Accuracy: Structural Advantages of Ordinal Processing

 \subsection{Noise Robustness}

 \textbf{Rationale.} Theorem~\ref{thm:stability} predicts that the argsort encoding is stable when noise magnitude is smaller than half the minimum feature gap.
-This should make ArrowFlow a natural denoiser---small perturbations to feature values do not change relative orderings until noise exceeds the gap between adjacent values.
+This should make ArrowFlow ordinally stable to ranking-preserving noise---small perturbations to feature values do not change relative orderings until noise exceeds the gap between adjacent values (this is order-stability, not denoising in the sense of recovering a clean signal).
 Proposition~\ref{prop:poly-noise} predicts that this advantage vanishes with polynomial expansion, since cross-terms amplify noise by $B^{k-1}$.
 We test both predictions.

 \textbf{Protocol:} Train on clean data, evaluate on noisy test data ($X_{\mathrm{noisy}} = X + \mathcal{N}(0, \sigma \cdot \mathrm{std}_j)$, $\sigma \in \{0, 0.1, 0.25, 0.5, 1.0, 2.0\}$).
 Average over 5 noise realizations, 3 ArrowFlow simulations each.